 This Bill is currently progressing through Parliament.
 For updates, please read our briefing note.

-As currently drafted, these service providers will need to proactively regulate content on their platforms and protect users from being exposed to illegal and legal, but potentially harmful material, by taking proportionate measures to mitigate and manage the risks of harm.
-Proportionality will be assessed considering the findings of the regulated service provider’s risk assessments and the size and capacity of the service.
+As currently drafted (but noting that the Bill is expected to re-visit the House of Commons before Christmas), the regulated service providers will need to proactively regulate content on their platforms and protect users from being exposed to illegal and legal, but potentially harmful material, by taking proportionate measures to mitigate and manage the risks of harm.

 - Mitigate and manage the risks and impact of harm to children in different age groups.